sinch/docs/docs/voice/voice-for-ios/voice-ios-calling.md

 See Apple documentation on [`+[AVCaptureDevice requestAccessForMediaType:completionHandler:]`](https://developer.apple.com/documentation/avfoundation/avcapturedevice/1624584-requestaccessformediatype) for details on how to request user permission.

 > 📘
 > Unless the application has explicitly requested permission to use the microphone, the user is shown a dialog the first time the microphone is activated.
-This may not provide the best user experience, so we advice to consider explicitly requesting microphone permission in advance.
+This may not provide the best user experience, so we advise to consider explicitly requesting microphone permission in advance.